Mexico City is hands down one of the coolest cities in the world. It’s the most chaotic and gigantic metropolis in the North American continent.

 With a population of 9 million people in the city proper, Mexico City is the largest city in North America.

-There is a metro connecting almost all of Mexico City’s neighborhoods.
+There is a metro connecting almost all of Mexico City’s neighbourhoods.
 Plenty of buses serve the downtown area as well as more far-flung destinations.
 It’s easy to find taxis, and Uber is there, too.

 So, let’s find out what’s good for what, and what will suit you best.